celldee/myblog/content/post/radical-revamp-pt1.md

 My motivation having been established, I took the plunge and went for NixOS 17.03 with the [Sway](http://swaywm.org) window manager, which is basically i3 on Wayland.
 My thinking was that I would use another laptop for the experiment, just in case I couldn't get something usable up and running in a reasonable amount of time.
 If I succeeded then I would make the NixOS laptop my day-to-day and if not, I would revert to my trusty Ubuntu workhorse.

 Well, suffice it to say, I am writing this post on my NixOS laptop.
 No desktop environment in sight.
 Unity-less, Gnome-less, KDE-less.
-Just NixOS and sway and some packages of my choosing managed by the Nix package manager.
+Just NixOS and Sway and some packages of my choosing managed by the Nix package manager.

 OK, so what does my system look like?